Misconceptions About the KonMari Method® – And What I Really Think

 1. “It’s About Minimalism.”

-Marie Kondō never tells you how many things you're allowed to own.
+Marie Kondō doesn’t specify a number of items you should or shouldn’t own.
 It's not about having as little as possible – it's about having what truly matters to you.
-Many people simply own more than they need and feel overwhelmed.
-Tidying up brings awareness, prevents duplicate purchases, and saves time spent searching for lost items.
+Rather, some people simply have too many things in their home and feel overwhelmed.
+Tidying up brings awareness and taking stock of your belongings is very helpful—you avoid buying duplicates and stop wasting time searching for things.

 2. “You Have to Fold Every Piece of Clothing.”